-- On the host machine (or master system controller), press the STANDBY button.
+- 1. On the host machine (or master system controller), press the STANDBY button.
 Power is applied to the magnetron filament to prepare it for operation. - 2.
 After approximately 15 seconds the magnetron filament is warmed up.
 The system goes into standby mode and remains there indefintely.

-NOTE: Do not leave the system controller in the standby mode for longer than 30 minutes.
+Part 1105120-03 © 2015 Nordson Corporation NOTE: Do not leave the system controller in the standby mode for longer than 30 minutes.
 Prolonged standby periods shorten the magnetron life.

-3. Press the SYSTEM ON button to turn on the UV light.
-The light turns on instantly but takes approximately 10 seconds to stabilize.
+3. Press the SYSTEM ON button to turn on the UV lamp.
+The lamp turns on instantly but takes approximately 10 seconds to stabilize.
 After 10 seconds, the system ready output contact closes.